-From the considerations on analyzed volumes by both LA and solution ICP MS versus data point spread in Tera-Wasserburg diagrams, combined with those on age uncertainties and statistical robustness of regressions, ilt is therefore crucial that the spot size of the LA-ICP-MS analyses represent a compromise ensuring high enoughsufficient analytical precision and the smallest extent possible of sample homogenization in order to preserve the variability in initial Pb contents.
-As a result, the variability in initial Pb fractions is preserved, which is fundamental in determining large enough spread along the Tera Wasserburg regression and higher age precision.
-It should be noted that the analyzed samples are characterized by variable Th/U ratios (Fig. 32).
+It is therefore crucial that the spot size of LA-ICP-MS analyses represent a compromise ensuring sufficient analytical precision and the smallest extent possible of sample homogenization in order to preserve the variability in initial Pb contents.
+It should be noted that the analyzed samples are characterized by variable Th/U ratios (Fig. 3).
 The fractionation of Th from U is commonly attributed to oxidizing conditions (e.g. Frei et al., 2004).
-It Although at the current state of research we cannot draw conclusions in this respect, it is thus possible that the variability in initial Pb fractions of each individual epidote vein might be determined by physico-chemical conditions upon epidote crystallization, such as the above mentioned oxidizing conditions or re-equilibration along fluid pathways.
+It is thus possible that the variability in initial Pb fractions of each individual epidote vein might be determined by physico-chemical conditions upon epidote crystallization, such as oxidizing conditions or re-equilibration along fluid pathways.